Data Protection Act 2018

 Groups Affected

-• National news publishers and other media organizations: Subject to investigation and potential regulatory changes.
+- National news publishers and other media organisations: Subject to investigation and potential regulatory changes.

-• Victims of data protection breaches: Their interests will be represented in the inquiry, potentially leading to improved protections.
+- Victims of data protection breaches: Their interests will be represented in the inquiry and could benefit from potential regulatory improvements.

-• Journalists: Their professional standards and practices will be examined.
+- Journalists: Their professional practices and the independence of the press will be considered.

-• The Information Commissioner and other relevant authorities: Their roles and resources may be reviewed and potentially reformed.
+- The Information Commissioner and other relevant authorities: Their powers and resources may be reviewed and potentially changed.

 Powered by nyModel